MathieuMaas/container-app-android/README.md

 ### Create a pinned shortcut

-This plugin provides you the following method to create shortcuts dynamically (on runtime):
+This plugin provides you the following method to create pinned shortcuts (on runtime):

 ````
 AndroidShortcutsPlugin.createPinnedShortcut(